 In September 2016, Land Use Docket DC-15-0004 amended the Boulder County Land Use Code to create the local Boulder County Floodplain and Floodway as part of the Floodplain Overlay District.
-As a result, the County's Floodplain Overlay District zoning map now includes both the FEMA effective 100-year floodplain and the local Boulder County Floodplain and Floodway.
+As a result, the County's Floodplain Overlay District zoning map now includes both the FEMA effective 100-year floodplain and floodway and the local Boulder County Floodplain and Floodway.

-The Boulder County Floodplain and Floodway is derived from local studies, such as CHAMP, that have yet to go through FEMA's review process and be formally adopted by FEMA.
+The Boulder County Floodplain and Floodway are derived from local studies, such as CHAMP, that have yet to be formally adopted by FEMA.
 Because local studies reflect the best available data on flood hazard risk for a specific area, when new local flood risk studies such as CHAMP are completed, the County may adopt them through a comprehensive zoning map amendment of the Floodplain Overlay District that includes technical review, public notification, and hearings before the Planning Commission and the Board of Commissioners.

 Further, FEMA requires the extents of the FEMA effective 100-year floodplain to remain a part of the Floodplain Overlay District until it adopts the local studies as new FIRMs.
-In locations within the Floodplain Overlay District where there is overlapping FEMA and Boulder County Floodplain and Floodway, the most conservative study is considered controlling.
+Per guidance from FEMA and CWCB (Exhibit A), in locations within the Floodplain Overlay District where there is overlapping FEMA and Boulder County Floodplain and Floodway, the most conservative study is considered controlling.
 When the local study is eventually adopted by FEMA into the FIRM, the Boulder County Floodplain and Floodway generally becomes one and the same as the FEMA effective map in that area.